krystal/code-tasks/favourite-dogs-ios.md

 **Favourites** - a view where users can see all of their favourite dogs with the option to remove them from their favourites.

-Navigating between the views should be achieved via a tab bar controller
+Navigating between the views should be achieved via a tab bar.

 There should be no duplicate favourites and all state should be stored locally, so if the user reopens the app all of their favourite fluffy friends should remain.